Derek-M-Davis/Coffeeshop/README.md

 See above

 #### Future goals
->Get the image to get yploaded, used the phrase get details for my seeded info since i have img clickable not the name.
+>Get the image to get uploaded, used the phrase get details for my seeded info since i have img clickable not the name.
 Get the google maps search to work since i think that will be the cherry on the top for it.
 Get the store part of it to function with a sign in and cart to make it be full service not just informational